 Here are some key numbers for bettors to focus on heading into 2019:

 - The Falcons were the league’s worst team vs. the spread last season, going 5-11, finishing the year with an abysmal 31.2 cover percentage.

 - The Falcons were above average when it came to hitting overs last season, ending the year with a 56.2 over percentage and 43.8 percentage on unders.

 - During the offseason, the Falcons hired Dirk Koetter as their new offensive coordinator, replacing former OC Steve Sarkisian.
 Koetter was the Falcons OC from 2012-2014, when the team averaged 363.5 yards per game, 277.2 passing yards per game, and 24.0 points per game.

 Start Betting on the Atlanta Falcons Now

 The Falcons are looking to get back on track after a rough 2018 season.
-With one of the league’s most explosive offenses and a former MVP under centre, the Falcons are aiming to win the NFC South for the first time since 2016.
+With one of the league’s most explosive offenses and a former MVP under center, the Falcons are aiming to win the NFC South for the first time since 2016.